 This redesigned Houston Farmers Market aims to be a world class venue.

-Underbelly Burger joins the Houston Farmers Market roster this summer with hot dogs and chicken sandwiches.
+Underbelly Burger joined the Houston Farmers Market roster with plenty of meat power.

 The Houston Farmers Market has had more than $10 million pumped into its transformation.
 (Photo by Chris Baldwin)